Singapore Government Logo

 Description and Ethnobotany

-Growth Form It is a rather bushy and upright shrub up to 3 m tall.
+Growth Form It is a shrub with many branches up to 2 m tall.

 Flowers Its tubular flowers develop in pink or purplish-pink heads that are 7 mm wide.
 Its flower heads are found together in clusters or on branched shoots, at the leaf axils or the end of leafy twigs.
 Its flowers have a cup-like structure of white hairs that are spreading and 3–4 mm long.